NextLesson offers a variety of lesson types for teachers to choose from. Our lessons can be used to:

 Rank & Reason is a tool that can be used for students to rank their answers to a given question.
 They practice skills around critical thinking, reasoning and justification, and discussion and tend to take around one class period.
 It is best used for questions with no correct answer where students must justify their choices with evidence and engage in discussions.
-A selection of curated Rank & Reason lessons are available mapped to standards and cover engaging topics.
-Users can also create original Rank & Reasons.
+Curated Rank & Reason lessons are available that are mapped to standards and cover engaging topics.

 Engaging Short Skill Builders

-These are real-world inspired lessons that focus on the practice of a key skill.
-They are designed to allow for students to be self-led over one class period.
+These are real-world lessons that focus on the practice of a critical skill.
+They are designed to allow students to be self-led over one class period.
 However, many also include teacher guidance to introduce an instructional element.
 Real World Skill Builders follow one of several formats:

 Students answer questions and undertake tasks in a real-world scenario or relating to a real-world topic.
-The focus is on repeated practice of a skill.
+The focus is on the repeated practice of a skill.

 Available in Math grades K-3 and ELA grades K-6.

 - Choose Your Own Journey

-Students answer questions focused on a single skill with increasing difficulty and after each result, they gain a piece of information to help them determine their location in a mystery country.
+Students answer questions focused on a single skill with increasing difficulty.
+After each result, they gain information to help them determine their location in a mystery country.

 Available in Math grades 6-12.

 - Crime Scene Decoder - Case Crackers

 Students answer questions focused on a skill to piece together clues and solve a theft.

 Available in Math grades 3-12 and ELA grades 7-12.

 - Crime Scene Decoders

 Students answer challenging questions built around a traditional unit of content.
 After solving problems at each crime scene, they can determine the criminal's identity.

 Available in Math grades 3-12.

 - Profile Puzzles

-Students answer questions focused on a skill in order to gather information about an important and influential person.
+Students answer questions focused on a skill to gather information about an important and influential person.

 Available in Math grades 3-12 and coming soon in ELA.

-Students encounter a single real-world challenge in which they have to make a decision or recommendation after an analysis of the evidence.
+Students encounter a single real-world challenge in which they must make a decision or recommendation after analyzing the evidence.